rhetzler/dynamic_config/README.md

 DynamicConfig provides a solution to this in 2 modes:

 * *Boot Time:* Elixir boot-time configuration refresh
-* *Run Time:* Implementation of Dynamic Configuration lookup
+* *Run Time:* Dynamic Configuration lookup based on configurable hooks

-Note that unlike other tools such as Confex which similarly supply runtime lookup, this is not restricted to environment variables, and simultaneously allows boot-time updates for modules which aready follow the Application.get_env pattern.
+Note that unlike other tools such as Confex which similarly supply runtime lookup, this is not restricted to environment variables, and simultaneously simplifies boot-time updates for modules which aready follow the Application.get_env pattern.

 ## Installation